vandan-dbx/llm-hack/README.md

-# LLM GSK Hack - Agentic AI Project
+# LLM Medicines Information Hack - Agentic AI Project

-This repository contains the codebase for the GSK Agentic AI Hackathon project.
+This repository contains the codebase for the Medicines Information Agentic AI Hackathon project.
 The project focuses on leveraging Large Language Models (LLMs) to create intelligent, agentic solutions for pharmaceutical research and development.

 ## Project Overview